marrink-lab/MDVoxelSegmentation/README.rst

 :code:`pip install -e .`

+Add an alias in your :code:`~/.bashrc` and restart/resource:
+:code:`alias mdvseg=python /path/to/mdvclustering_package/mdvclustering/do_segmentation.py`

-:code:`. ~/.bashrc`
+:code:`source ~/.bashrc`

 :code:`mdvseg -h`

-Default Segmentation
+Basic Segmentation
 ***************
-By placing an alias in the :code:`~/.bashrc` MDVoxelSegmentation can be used by typing :code:`mdvseg` in the terminal.
-To finalize the install you have to either resource your :code:`~/.basrch` (:code:`. ~/.bashrc`) or relaunching your terminal.
-To perform default segmentation on a GRO and XTC file containing a CG Martini system you have to only specify the GRO and XTC file.
+To perform default segmentation on a GRO and XTC file containing a coarse grain Martini system, you have to specify the GRO and XTC file.

-:code:`mdvseg -f path_to_your.gro -x path_to_your.xtc`

 The final segmentation assignment will be written to :code:`ordered_clusters.npy`.
 This file can be used using numpy in python to perform the required analysis.

+:code:`mdvseg -f path_to_your.gro -x path_to_your.xtc`

+It is mainly the force segmentation flag (-fs) and it associated recursion depth (-rd) which have a big impact on performance turning force segmentation off (-fs 0) is often a good idea, if perfect final quality is not needed.
+By default `mdvseg` generates its own `selections.inp` which should cover all basic lipids in Martini.
+However, if some definitions are missing, you can always manually add them to the `selections.inp` (mdvseg does not overwrite an already present `selection.inp`).

 VMD visualization
 ******************